-*Please note HSBC do not currently offer an innovative finance ISA or a lifetime ISA.
+Please note HSBC does not currently offer an innovative finance ISA, or a lifetime ISA.

 This stands for Annual Equivalent Rate.
 It shows what the interest rate would be before any tax deductions if interest was paid and compounded each year.

-With some accounts you have to let the bank know in advance if you want to take your money out, and pay a penalty or lose interest payments if you withdraw money immediately.
+With some accounts you have to let the bank know in advance if you want to take your money out.
+You could pay a penalty, or lose interest payments if you withdraw money immediately.
 It's wise to check the notice period required before you open a savings account.

 Free from any UK Income Tax and Capital Gains Tax.